 While working on the wreaths, I took a few breaks and printed some other fun things that I found.
 The white punch out vehicles are called “kit cards“.
 I also printed a Flexi-Rex (green), a Flexi-Dragon (red with a separate yellow flame), a hex illusion, a puzzle, a benchy calibration boat, and a filament spool gauge.

 As part of my job at NASA, I created a parametric mesh generation tool called Loft.
-While I have published the documentation, the program has not been released for non-NASA use.
+Since I initially posed this article, the manual has been updated and the program has been released for free non-NASA use.
 It was easy to add SLT format output to the half dozen previous mesh output formats.
 I then sliced and printed a few examples to demonstrate that it worked.
 In general, the models that I create for finite element analysis are not watertight and are therefore not directly 3-D printable.
 But, Loft can create watertight models with a little extra effort.

 I probably won’t create many models this way, but it was a potentially useful capability that was very easy to add and demonstrate.